kunalkeshan/Cam-O-Genics-Backend/CONTRIBUTING.md

 ## Getting Started

 When contributing to the **Cam O Genics Backend* project, it's good to know our best practices, tips and tricks.
 This is purely a backend project, and is built with `JavaScript` and runs on `Node.js`.
-Uses `MongoDB` to store data and `Mongoose` to access them.
+Uses `MongoDB` to store data and `Mongoose ODM` to access them.

 ## How to Contribute?